department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/UAT/profile-research-plan-UAT.md

 The [personalization 2.0](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/personalization%202.0/README.md) effort aims to reimagine and expand the existing personalized functionality on VA.gov in order to better meet user needs and expectations.
 The first leg of this effort was combining the existing profile and account pages into one section titled 'Profile'.
 [Our research](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/personalization%202.0/Combine%20Profile%20and%20Account/Research) showed us that these two sections — which were originally separate — have enough similarities in users' minds that we'd be better meeting user needs by combining these two pages.
 In addition to combining these two pages, this redesign aims to update the visual design and information architecture of the new section to be easier to scan and overall more usable.

-We have just started QA'd for this re-design on staging, and we are preparing for UAT.
+We have just started QA for this re-design on staging, and we are preparing for UAT.

 3. **Research questions: What question(s) do you hope to be able to answer after completing this research?**